Research · 2026 · UKDA-8741 + ATUS + MTUS · Phase 4+ Delivery Live

 US expansion: all experiments complete

-Phase 2 report finalized: 389 lines, 11 chapters, 18 key findings, 127 data table rows.
-Covers ATUS 2024 and pooled 2003–2024 cross-year analysis.
-Report is advisor-ready.
+Phase 2 report finalized: 389 lines, 11 chapters, 18 key findings, 127 data table rows, and an 8-figure visualization appendix.
+It covers ATUS 2024 and pooled 2003–2024 cross-year analysis and is now fully advisor-ready.

 CompletedWP1